 The UAE provides multiple options when it comes to obtaining a visa.
 Depending on the purpose of your visit, the government of UAE issues several types of visas, including a Visa on Arrival.
-Travellers who are eligible for the Visa on Arrival in UAE can get one at the immigration checkpoints of the airports once they arrive in the country by air.
-Now, travellers from 70 countries can obtain a VoA if they wish to travel to the UAE.
+Travelers who are eligible for the Visa on Arrival in UAE can get one at the immigration checkpoints of the airports once they arrive in the country by air.

 Read further to know more about available visa-on-arrival facilities, their validity, visa requirements, extension, etc.

-Nationals of GCC nations (Bahrain, Oman, Kuwait, Saudi Arabia, Qatar and the UAE) can also enter the UAE visa-free by presenting a valid ID Card or GCC country passport at the point of entry into the UAE.
+In addition, nationals of GCC nations (Bahrain, Oman, Kuwait, Saudi Arabia, Qatar, and the UAE) can enter the UAE visa-free by presenting a valid ID Card or GCC country passport at the point of entry.

-If you are a citizen of the countries below, you are eligible to apply for the United Arab Emirates Visa on Arrival (VoA) facility:
+If you are a citizen of the countries listed below, you are eligible to apply for the UAE’s visa on arrival (VoA) facility:

 - Czech Republic